bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * https://git.mills.io/yarnsocial/yarn/issues/770
 * May allow for feed aggregating services such as trustless decentralized #forums via #mirroring
 * The poster could cryptographically sign individual messages
-* Include a monotonic message counter to better inform about skipped messages
+* May include a monotonic message counter to better inform about skipped messages
-* A message could be signed along with the hash of its predecessor if forming a blockchain is desirable
+* A message may be signed along with the hash of its predecessor if forming a blockchain is desirable
 * https://git.mills.io/tkanos/twtxt-encrypted-communication-proposal

 ### Compaction